AliApg/GMPES/README.md

    ```
    pip install numpy scipy scikit-learn sympy deap
    ```
-   Note: DEAP is the core library for genetic programming.
-No additional installations are needed for basic use.

 ## Usage
 The `GMPES` class can be imported and used in any Python script.
 It takes model embedding file paths and parameters, then runs optimization for a specified dataset.